15

 1hr 38mins

-A timeless, electrifying modern classic of French cinema, La Haine returns to The Tyneside in celebration of its 30th anniversary.
+A timeless, electrifying modern classic of French cinema, La Haine returns to The Tyneside.
 A visceral cinematic powder keg, captured in stark monochrome cinematography, Mathieu Kassovitz's generation-defining second feature follows a trio of Paris youths rallying against police brutality.

 Unfortunately no Audio Description track is available for this feature.